HasanTheSyrian/ALTAIR/README.md

 The schematic is nearly complete.
 The attached PDF only shows the **incomplete schematic**; more complete documentation will be available when this board is manufactured and tested.

+6/8/25 Update: the schematic is 99% complete, the current one is quite out-dated, everything will be upated within the next month and videos will also return.

 **Systems/circuits:**<br />
 Power ✅ <br />
 Boot ✅ <br />